 How to buy Polkadot (DOT) – A Beginner’s Guide

-Polkadot (DOT) is the native token of the Polkadot network, a blockchain platform that competes with Ethereum.
-Polkadot is highly-scalable and customizable, being built to accommodate applications that Ethereum cannot currently handle.
+Polkadot (DOT) is the native token of the Polkadot network, a blockchain platform that somewhat competes with Ethereum.
+Polkadot is highly-scalable and customizable, aiming to be the mother of all blockchains by supporting interoperabilty between different blockchains.

 How to Buy Polkadot Summary